IlNonoP/SonneControl/README.md

 3) After a check on the dependencies, the program will compile the program according to what you requested

-4) Once finished you can find it in the “version” folder
+4) Once finished you can find it in the “dist” folder